 Looking at the tech specs of the three generations of the Panamera Hybrid, it is clear the first generation was far from tolerable (almost zero electric drive range, no 4WD, no PDK, no Porsche engine and excessive body weight).
 The most important feature of the electric-hybrid car is its all-electric range and that is a figure that has been improved considerably compared to the earlier generations.
 The battery has been increased from 9.4 to 14.1 kWh.
-While the earlier Panamera hybrids were available only with 2-wheel-drive, the Panamera 4 hybrid is a 4WD car.
+While the earlier Panamera hybrids were available only with 2-wheel-drive, the 971-generation hybrids are 4WD cars (both axles have drive from gearbox plus both axles have their own electric motor).
 Maximum speed in electric mode is 87 mph/140 km/h.
 The torque of the electric motor (294 lb-ft/400 Nm) is made available as soon as you touch the accelerator pedal (on the predecessor model, the pedal needed to be pressed at least 80% of the way to unleash the additional power of the electric drive).

 E-Power: the car always starts in this purely electric mode